stolostron/rhacm-docs/security/create_policy.md

           cloud: "IBM"
     ```

- **Important**: Be sure to add values for the `policy.mcm.ibm.com/controls` and `policy.mcm.ibm.com/standards` to display modal cards of what controls and standards are violated in the _Policy Overview_ section.

 4. Click **Create Policy**.

    Your policy is enabled by default.
 You can disable your policy by selecting the `Disabled` check box.